World Record (Neil Young and Crazy Horse album): Recording

+Album cover

-The album cover is a photograph of Young's father, the journalist Scott Young, with his date of birth printed next to it.
+The album cover is a photograph of Young's father, the journalist Scott Young, with his date of birth printed next to it in the style of a dossier.
 Inside the album are pictures of his mother, brother, and sister with their dates of birth.
+The cover image dates from the 1950s.
+Young explains "I think that was taken in the fifties, probably Toronto.
+My dad was working for the Toronto Globe and Mail at the time.
+He's just walking down the street.
+It's a great picture of him.
+There's somebody who knows where they're going!"

 Release

 The album was released on three-sided 2-LP to "optimize audio quality" with an etching on the remaining side, along with CD, cassette, and for streaming and download.
+CD copies include tracks 1-9 on disc one, and tracks 10 and 11 on disc two.

 Critical reception

 On review aggregator Metacritic, World Record has a score of 75 out of 100 based on seven critics' reviews, indicating "generally favorable" reception.
 Reviews from Mojo and Uncut noted the presence of background harmonies, keyboards and pump organ, which are uncharacteristic of Young and Crazy Horse's previous output.
 Fred Thomas of AllMusic also acclaimed Rubin's "muscular and often barnstorming production", which he found "lends itself unexpectedly well to the off-the-cuff recording method, pushing Young's vocals to the front of the mixes but making lots of space for the songs to breathe".

 Michael Gallucci of Ultimate Classic Rock felt that while the album "doesn't go too deep" and "can be messy and often unfocused", "Young and Crazy Horse's allegiance to the material and themselves leads them to do what they've always done best: plugging in, following the leader and having a blast for 45 or so minutes".
 Reviewing the album for Exclaim!, Daniel Sylvester wrote that while "on paper [it is] a middle-of-the-pack Neil Young & Crazy Horse album", "it's filled with so much personality and passion that it begs to be remembered as one of his most soul-bearing".

 Pat King of Paste opined that the songs on World Record "come off feeling like an unflinching and unfiltered plea for our dying planet.
 When they don't click, though, the songs just feel unsubtle and unpracticed in their performance and messaging".
 Writing for Under the Radar, Michael James Hall described the album as "a call to protest and a call to action delivered through a series of rough and tumble recordings", concluding that "even if [it] has neither the reach nor the presentation it might need to have a real impact, its heartfelt racket at least draws attention to itself and, consequently, to the action it begs us to take".